EdgeNet-project/edgenet-project.github.io/using_EdgeNet.md

 ### K8s Networking

-It’s anticipated that during the execution of a K8s Pod, that the worker node(s) on which the pod is running may fail, or the Pod may migrate across worker nodes in response to load, latency, external demand, and so on.
-As a result, K8s Pods are not addressed by IP address but by service name; the K8s proxy takes care of  resolving Pod names to addresses.
+It’s anticipated that during the execution of a K8s pod, that the worker node(s) on which the pod is running may fail, or the pod may migrate across worker nodes in response to load, latency, external demand, and so on.
+As a result, K8s pods are not addressed by IP address but by service name; the K8s proxy takes care of  resolving pod names to addresses.
 EdgeNet slides can host services on raw ports; however, port contention is managed by K8s.
 It is strongly recommended that EdgeNet users use the name resolution option rather than request direct access to external ports.